Nivalyx/osu-wiki/wiki/Tournaments/SSSS/3/en.md

 1. The Swiss round will be commenced over the course of three weeks, with each Swiss round week featuring a different mappool.
 2. During each week, each team will play 2 matches against an opponent determined by the [Swiss algorithm](https://help.start.gg/en/articles/2679435-start-gg-s-swiss-algorithm-and-additional-swiss-info).
+3. Teams who can compete in the next round are determined by (in order):
+   - Maps difference (# of maps won - # of maps lost)
+   - Head-to-head records between the tied teams
+   - Number of wins
+   - Sum of wins of the tied team’s opponents
+   - The result of an extra play-off match (if needed)

 #### Knock-out stage rules